eleks-bootcamp/fork-me/expectations.md

 # Expectations

-The goal is to change the life direction with a new interesting knowledge and stuff
+The goal is to change the life direction with a new interesting knowledge and stuff.

+Just to check what if token :-)